Our Chicken, Ribs, and Burger Restaurant in South Saint Paul, MN

 Matczynski began his meat and grocery business at 149 Third Avenue South in 1915.
 Later he moved to Concord Street.
 After selling the Concord Street business to his nephews, Anton moved up the hill to the present location.

-Though it has had different owners, The Coop continues today, much as it did in 1963.
+In 2001 Bob and Karen Hanson purchased the business from Dick Gapinski.
+The Coop continues today, much as it did in 1963.
 The chicken, ribs, and burger restaurant menu has greatly expanded: offering a wide variety of tasty meals for its customers and offers catering at reasonable prices.
 Today Bob and Karen Hanson, along with son Joel, are proud to continue the traditions of The Coop.
 The Coop prides itself in being one of the oldest carry-out restaurants in South Saint Paul.